Victoria Police Special Operations Group: Equipment

-The SOG wear an iconic black uniform synonymous of the SOG.
-In 2021, it was reported that the uniform colour had changed to khaki.
-The SOG use a variety of specialised weapons and equipment including the Smith & Wesson M&P pistol, SIG MCX SBR rifle, Remington 12 gauge shotguns, sniper rifles and 40mm grenade launcher.
+Since its inception the SOG wore an iconic black uniform synonymous of the SOG.
+In 2021, the uniform colour changed to khaki.
+The SOG use a variety of specialised weapons and equipment including the Smith & Wesson M&P pistol, SIG MCX SBR rifle, Remington 12-gauge shotguns, sniper rifles and 40 mm grenade launcher.

 In July 2018, the SOG took delivery of two Lenco BearCat armoured rescue vehicles, one funded by the Victorian Government and the other purchased by Victoria Police, to replace their older model BearCat.
-In April 2013, the SOG had taken delivery of a BearCat funded by the Federal Government.
+In April 2013, the SOG had taken delivery of a BearCat funded by the federal government.
 The BearCat had replaced a Canadian made Armet Armored Vehicles Balkan Mk7 that had been in service since 2009.
 The Balkan had replaced their first armoured vehicle, a British made Composite Armoured Vehicle (CAV) 100 Land Rover Defender, acquired in 1995 after being imported for trialling by the Special Air Service Regiment.
 In 2016, the acquisition of three new ballistic rated vehicles was announced.